IBM Cloud Docs

 Tier 1 logical gateway

 An NSX-T Tier-1 logical gateway has downlink ports to connect to NSX-T Data Center logical switches and uplink ports to connect to NSX-T Data Center Tier-0 logical gateways.
-They run in the kernel level of the hypervisor they are configured for, and they are virtual router instances (vrf) of the NSX-T gateway cluster.
-In this design, one or more T1 logical gateways can be created for the needs of customer chosen topologies.
+They run in the kernel level of the hypervisor that they are configured for, and they are virtual router instances (vrf) of the NSX-T gateway cluster.
+In this design, one or more T1 logical gateways can be created for the needs of customer-chosen topologies.

 Tier 1 to Tier 0 route advertisement